charlierobson/M5Cheg/README.md

 Tools I thought I'd need:

-* A copy of MAME built locally in Visual Studio so I can hack it to output helpful information
+* A copy of MAME built locally so I can hack it to output helpful information
 * All the docs:
   * Z80 programmer's manual
   * TMS programmer's guide